Tornadoes rip through Kansas after one killed, scores hurt by Ohio twisters

 Two tornadoes categorized as EF3 or stronger also struck late on Monday near Dayton, including one just south of Wright-Patterson Air Force Base, Marsh said.
 An EF3 is just two scales lower than the most intense tornado possible, an EF5.

-Sue Taulbee, 71, was watching television in her bed in the Dayton suburb of Brookline when she heard an approaching twister.
+Sue Taulbee, 71, was watching television in her bed in the Dayton suburb of Brookville when she heard an approaching twister.

 “They say it’s like a freight train: That’s what I heard,” she recalled on Tuesday afternoon.
 She hid at the foot of the bed.
 Flying debris smashed her window and she was soon trapped as her home collapsed around her.